Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Standard treatment options for patients with extensive-stage disease (ED) small-cell lung cancer (SCLC) include the following:
+Treatment options for patients with extensive-stage disease (ED) small cell lung cancer (SCLC) include the following:

 Immune checkpoint modulation and combination chemotherapy

-Studies have evaluated the role of immune checkpoint inhibitors (programmed cell death-1 [PD-1] or programmed death-ligand 1 [PD-L1] inhibitors) in frontline treatment of patients with extensive-stage SCLC.
-Two PD-L1 inhibitors, atezolizumab and durvalumab, demonstrated prolongation of overall survival (OS) when combined with platinum and etoposide, compared with the same combination chemotherapy regimen alone.
-(Refer to the Combination chemotherapy section of this summary for more information.)
-Treatment with a PD-1 inhibitor, pembrolizumab, in combination with chemotherapy, did not meet statistical significance for the prespecified endpoint of OS in the KEYNOTE-604 (NCT03066778) phase III trial.[
+Studies have evaluated the role of immune checkpoint inhibitors (programmed cell death-1 [PD-1] or programmed death-ligand 1 [PD-L1] inhibitors) in frontline treatment of patients with ED SCLC.
+Two PD-L1 inhibitors, atezolizumab and durvalumab, prolonged overall survival (OS) when combined with platinum and etoposide, compared with the same combination chemotherapy regimen alone.
+For more information, see the Combination chemotherapy section.
+Treatment with a PD-1 inhibitor, pembrolizumab, in combination with chemotherapy, did not meet statistical significance for the prespecified end point of OS in the KEYNOTE-604 (NCT03066778) phase III trial.[

 Evidence (immune checkpoint modulation and combination chemotherapy):